 However Open Education Resources can provide the following benefits:

-- Accessible: It is easy to access openly licensed materials with over 800 million CC-licensed works as of 2014 and many searchable online databases of CC-licensed work available.
+• Accessible: It is easy to access openly licensed materials with over 800 million CC-licensed items of material as of 2014 and many searchable online databases of CC-licensed material available.

 What are Open Education Resources (OER)?

-OER are teaching and learning materials that are freely available for everyone to use whether you are a teacher, student or self- learner.
+OER are teaching and learning materials in any medium, digital or otherwise, that are freely available for everyone to use whether you are a teacher, student or self- learner.
 Learning and teaching materials which are made available openly under licences which permit their free access, use, adaptation and sharing by others are transformed into OER.

 OER are not restricted to one format and can include hard copy and digital text, audio, video, images, interactive multimedia and combinations of these.
 OER can cover all levels of a learning plan from a single learning object to an entire course.
 They include worksheets, curriculum materials, lectures, homework assignments, quizzes, class activities, pedagogical materials, games and many more resources from around the world.